FrozenArcher/dusk_engine/README.md

-# dusk engine
+# Dusk Engine
+Dusk Engine is a 2D game engine using rust.

+it is using conrod for its game window at present.

-dusk engine is a rust game engine.
+the engine is aimed at providing a game developing experience like Unity Engine:

+* **Part**, like the Components(MonoBehaviour Scripts) in Unity.
+* **Sprite**, like *GameObject* s in Unity.
+* etc.